gabdube/native-windows-gui/readme.md

 have "irreconcilable design decisions" and cannot support some key features.
 Future development will be done in other libraries.

-If you've managed to read though this introduction, you should know that my twitter handle is [#gdube_dev](https://twitter.com/gdube_dev) and you can support this project with [*GitHub Sponsors*](https://github.com/sponsors/gabdube).
+If you've managed to read through this introduction, you should know that my twitter handle is [#gdube_dev](https://twitter.com/gdube_dev) and you can support this project with [*GitHub Sponsors*](https://github.com/sponsors/gabdube).

 Any support is greatly appreciated.